aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 ### ethernet segment identifiers management filter

-To help provide consistency when configuring EVPN A/A ESI values, the `esi_management` filter plugin provides an abstraction in the form of a `short_esi` key. `short_esi` is an abbreviated 3 octets value to encode Ethernet Segment ID, LACP ID and route target.
-Transformation from abstraction to network values is managed the following jinja2 filters:
+To help provide consistency when configuring EVPN A/A ESI values, the `esi_management` filter plugin provides an abstraction in the form of a `short_esi` key. `short_esi` is an abbreviated three octets value to encode Ethernet Segment ID, LACP ID, and route target.
+The following jinja2 filters manage the transformation from abstraction to network values:

 #### generate_esi filter